nathaliagalante/Bankist/README.md

-# Bankist App
+<h1 align="center">💰 Bankist App</h1>

+### About
-## Log in to see details of a bank account, make transfers, get loans or close account
+Log in to see details of a bank account, make transfers, get loans or close account

+---

 ![](bankist.png)